 Short Perennial Sunflowers– Short perennial sunflowers grow quite smaller than normal sunflowers, these cute little flowers reach dwarf sizes of only a few inches.
 These types blend into the plot rather than dominating the garden. willow-leaved sunflowers (Helianthus salicifolius) getting only to 2 to 5 feet high, the blossoms reach 3 inches wide, and the stems are enclosed with slender and hairy leaves.
 This variety tolerates poor soil that drains well.

 Tall Annual Sunflowers-They are tall annual sunflowers.
 Since they are tall, they need to be stacked upright so that it stays that way when they blossom.
 Branching sunflowers (Helianthus debilis) grow solid stems that have branches enclosed with glossy green foliage.
 The 5- to 6-foot-tall stems support nodding 2 1/2-inch-wide summer flowers, which attract birds and insects.

 Short Annual Sunflowers– Annual sunflowers also comprise of dwarf categories of sunflowers, which can be just a few inches high.
 Like other annual plants, they die out after producing seeds and need to be planted the following spring.
 For instance the Sunspot dwarf sunflowers -Helianthus annuus “Sunspot” that remains small, getting only about 23 inches high with big 10-inch-wide golden-yellow flowers.

-Apart from these plants listed above, you can also grow other plants like the Ammi majus, bupleurum, campanula, delphinium, dianthus, digitalis, larkspur and lupine.
+Apart from these flowers listed above, you can also grow other plants like the Ammi majus, bupleurum, campanula, delphinium, dianthus, digitalis, larkspur and lupine.

 Well, that is it for now.
 There are numerous plants that are eligible to be planted in the hoop house.
 Have a great planting season and enjoy your hoop house.